rotki/docs/usage-guides/quick-start.md

 ---
-description: Step-by-step walkthrough to get started with rotki, from installation to generating your first PnL report.
+description: "A step-by-step walkthrough to get started with rotki: install the app, create an account, add accounts, view your portfolio, and generate your first report."
 ---

 # Quick Start Guide